 And again, most of the time, some formats tend to be especially conducive for certain stages in the buyer's journey, and they tend to be a bigger hit with certain types of stakeholders and companies.

 And all of this should be stitched together with a content calendar that includes working titles with the right kinds of topics and keywords that make sense for your buyer personas in their own words.

 Not the words that you would like them to use or that you think that they might use, but the words that they're using.

 You go out and do the research.

-I always say when you're building buyer personas, 20% of the input can come from internal stakeholders like your SDRs, your account executives, your customer success people, your product managers.
+I always say that when you're building buyer personas, 20% of the input can come from internal stakeholders like your SDRs, account executives, customer success people, and product managers.

 So those are some thoughts about the things you should be building for your go-to-market strategy when it comes to getting clients for your fintech company, especially if you're selling to mid-market and enterprise clients.

 What are you finding most helpful?